mrdubya/bfps/README.md

 The Implementation
 ------------------

-The interpreter loop is very simple, read command byte, get procedure for command from array, execute procedure.
+The interpreter loop is very simple, read command byte from stdin, get PostScript procedure for command from indexed array, execute the procedure.
-An array for all possible command characters is initialised with no-op procedures and then procedures for the Brainfuck commands are added to the array.
+An array for all possible command characters is initialised with no-op procedures and then update it with procedures for the Brainfuck commands.

 The most complex behaviour is with the jump commands.
 Jumping forward is relatively simple, just count up for any seen `[` commands and down for any `]` commands.
 If a `]` command is seen and the count is zero you have found the matching jump command.
-Reading backwards is not so simple using PostScript so I went with a simple stack approach which also provides an optimisation.
+Reading backwards is not straightforward in PostScript so I went with the simple approach of keeping a stack of offsets.
-When not jumping forward remember the offset of the most recently seen `[` command is pushed onto the stack.
+At a `[` command and not jumping forward the current offset is pushed onto the stack.
-At the next `]` command if jumping backwards use the offset on top of the stack, else remove it altogether.
+At the corresponding `]` command and jumping backwards use the offset on top of the stack else remove it altogether.

 The only option for interactive input is to use the `%lineedit` device.
 This is line based so I use only the first character and throw the rest of the